 MEng.
 Mechanical Engineering, Rochester Institute of Technology

-Mr. Coutts joined Penn State ARL in 2015 as a Research and Development Engineer and is focused on establishing an automated pedigree data collection system (DMSAM) for Additive Manufactuirng as well as process modeling for AM and laser based powder bed fusion (PBF).
+Mr. Coutts joined Penn State ARL in 2015 as a Research and Development Engineer and is the software architect for the Data Management System for Additive Manufacturing (DMSAM), an automated pedigree data collection tool.
+He also specializes in laser and CMM inspection and reverse engineering as well as hybrid Additive Manufacturing.

 Ph.D, Indian Institute of Science, Bangalore, India

 Dr. DebRoy is Professor of Materials Science and Engineering at Penn State, a Founding Editor of Science and Technology of Welding and Joining, Chair of American Welding Society’s Research and Development Committee and Chair/Co-Chair of the last six Trends in Welding Research Conferences.
 He models of welding and 3D printing based on theories of metallurgy and heat transfer and fluid flow are widely used in industries, research labs and universities.
 His research, documented in over 320 papers, has been widely recognized by numerous awards such as a Fulbright Distinguished Chair, UK Royal Academy of Engineering’s Distinguished Visiting Fellowship, IIW’s Yoshiaki Arata Award, Penn State’s Faculty Scholar Medal, AWS and ASM Fellow awards and AWS Honorary Membership award.